spiral/docs/orm/basics.md

 ],
 ```

-As you can see ORM will make sure that every column is validly type casted into scalar value while reading, this can be very useful since some DBMS returтs every table value as string.
+As you can see ORM will make sure that every column is validly type casted into scalar value while reading (this can be very useful since some DBMS returns column values as strings only).

 #### Timestamps Accessor
 Based on provided configuration, you might notice that ORM will assign `ORMTimestamp` accessor to every timestamp or datetime field.
 Let's try to add such field into our table (again, avoid using timestamps):